 At Dominion Academy, students are immersed in literature, as a means of not only becoming acquainted with the classics but as a way to deepen their Christian imagination.

 - Prep School students read “living books” — books not diluted for children, but that are vivid and well-written.
 Classic age-appropriate selections acquaint students with the English canon and teach literary devices such as characterization, plot and point of view.
 In the Buttress days, students interact with more great literature in reading circles.

 - High School students read over 35 novels in high school and then have lively discussion in class, learning how to read closely with attention to themes and literary devices.
 Titles include classics such as T.S.
 Eliot’s Murder in the Cathedral, The Odyssey, Sir Gawain and the Green Knight, and Hawthorne’s The Scarlet Letter.
 Students are also exposed to more modern works and non-Western selections such as Achebe’s Things Fall Apart and Lee’s To Kill a Mockingbird.

 The Humanities are interwoven into the fabric of Dominion Academy throughout all grade levels.

-- During Wednesday morning assembly, our High School students participate in the Assembly Choir, learning how to sight read and sing properly so that they can better contribute to the ‘songs, hymns, and spiritual songs’ of the church.
+- During Wednesday morning assembly, our High School and Junior High students participate in the Assembly Choir, learning how to sight read and sing properly so that they can better contribute to the ‘songs, hymns, and spiritual songs’ of the church.